-The sixth point consists of 18 practices that will bond us closely to this attitude training and the seventh contains 22 points for cleansing and training our attitudes.
+The sixth point consists of 18 practices that will bond us closely to this attitude training.
+The seventh point contains twenty-two points for cleansing and training our attitudes.
 These are long lists, but they’re also wonderful guidelines for how to be less selfish and more concerned for others.
 I’ll go into a little detail about each point, which is helpful and necessary, because the Tibetan expressions are quite obscure.
-Unless we get a good explanation, it can be really hard to know what’s going on.
+Unless we get a clear explanation, it can be really hard to know what’s going on.

 The Sanskrit word samaya (dam-tshig in Tibetan) refers to practices that will form a close bond, that will keep us closely connected to training our attitudes.
 Some are things that we need to avoid, while others are actions we need to do.

 The first of the three general points is, (1) Don’t contradict what I’ve promised.
-One way of interpreting this is, for instance, when we’re training our attitudes, we must be careful not to ignore things like the ten constructive actions.
+One way of interpreting this is, for instance, when we’re training our attitudes, we must be careful not to ignore things like refraining from the 10 destructive actions.
 People might feel, “I’m practicing as a bodhisattva, and so I can do whatever I want,” but this is not appropriate.

 This is a difficult, but interesting point.
-A controversial example could be that of avoiding alcohol, which is one of the pratimoksha vows of a layperson.
+A controversial example could be that of avoiding alcohol, which is one of the layperson’s vows for individual liberation (pratimoksha vows).
 We could say, “I’m a bodhisattva, and I’m trying to help others.
 It’s a social custom in my country to drink, so if I don’t drink with my friends they’re not going to be open or receptive to me.
 So I’m going to ignore this teaching on avoiding alcohol because I want to help others.”
 Of course there can be circumstances in which this might be an appropriate way of thinking, but we need to be careful not to use it as an excuse to drink alcohol, simply because we like drinking it.
 On top of this, we need to be very careful that this attitude doesn’t disguise a feeling that Buddha’s teaching about alcohol is stupid, and we don’t agree with it.

 In general, there are things that are naturally destructive that everyone needs to avoid.
 Then we have things that Buddha advised us to avoid, if we’re aiming for certain goals.
 Killing is something that is naturally destructive, and everyone should avoid this.
 Drinking alcohol could fall into one or the other category, but regardless, if we want to overcome the influence of disturbing emotions such as anger, greed, attachment, naivety and so on, then we need to avoid alcohol.
 Why?
 Simply because it makes us more susceptible to being under the control of these disturbing emotions.
 Basically, it’s our choice!
 It depends on what we want to do with our lives.
 If our main aim is to overcome these disturbing emotions, so that we can benefit others more, then we need to avoid alcohol.
 If we really don’t care, then we can do whatever we want.

-We should be honest with ourselves always, and examine our motivation for social drinking.
+We need to be honest with ourselves always, and examine our motivation for social drinking.
 Do we really understand what Buddha said about alcohol, and why?
 Is drinking with our friends really the best way to help them?
 Are there other ways we could become equally relaxed, without the side effects?
-If our motivation is to help our friends relax, then there are other ways, which don’t include alcohol.
-If we have taken various vows, like promising not to drink alcohol, then it is important not to break them.
+If our motivation is to help our friends relax, then surely we can find other ways that don’t include drinking with them.
+If we have taken various vows, like promising not to drink alcohol, then it’s important not to break them.

-The second of the three points is (2) Don’t get into outrageous (behavior).
+The second of the three points is (2) Don’t get into outrageous behavior.
 Outrageous behavior would be doing something absolutely ridiculous.
 It’s like going to a high lama’s teaching dressed in a tiny mini-skirt, with everything showing.
 That would be outrageous, and beyond the level of propriety.
-If we’re working on the Mahayana practice of training our attitudes, then we shouldn’t think we can do outrageous things like going out and chopping down trees and polluting the environment.
+If we’re working on the Mahayana practice of training our attitudes, then we shouldn’t think we can do outrageous things like littering or polluting the environment.
 We also shouldn’t think we’ll be impervious to harm because we can transform harmful situations into positive ones.
 Another outrageous thing is to be a hypocrite in our practice.
 We’re nice on the outside when we’re with other people, but at home we hunt mosquitoes as if we were on safari in Africa.
 That’s outrageous!

 The third general point is (3) Don’t fall to partiality, which means to practice only with our friends and relatives, and to ignore the people that we actually have difficulties with.
 If we’re going to change our attitudes, we need to work with difficult situations and people.
 An example of partiality often used by Tibetans is that if someone in a superior position scolds us, we can accept it gratefully, but if an inferior does so, we get angry and upset.
 We usually practice patience with our boss, because otherwise we might lose out jobs, but not with somebody in a lower position.

-Tibetans general think it’s easier to practice with friends and relatives than with strangers.
+In Tibetan society, people generally find it’s easier to practice with friends and relatives than with strangers.
 Many people in the West, however, find it the other way round.
 We often find it much more difficult to practice with relatives, because they annoy us far more than a stranger or our friends would.
 In terms of not being partial, of course we need to apply it in both ways and practice equally with the two sets of people.

-This means that we should remain normal in our behavior.
-Although we might be trying too develop compassion for everyone, if we make a big show of our sympathy by crying in front of others, it might come across as pretentious.
+This means that we need to remain normal in our behavior.
+Although we might be trying to develop compassion for everyone, if we make a big show of our sympathy by crying in front of others, it might come across as pretentious.
 Obviously, it’s ridiculous if a suffering person has to comfort us, rather than us comforting them!
 The point here is not to be self-indulgent with our strong emotions, not to show them off when it would be inappropriate.

 A lot of people get involved with Buddhism and start walking about with a rosary around their arms or necks as if it’s a piece of jewellery.
-They might see someone with problems and say, “Let’s get together and say Om Mani Padme Hum!”
+They might see someone with problems and say, “Let’s get together and say OM MANI PADME HUM!”
 But that can be annoying to people, or they’ll think we’ve gone crazy.
 It’s so important that we remain normal.
 We can do mantras in our heads, we don’t need to say it out loud and we certainly don’t need a rosary in our hand when we’re with other people.

 In the U.S., people are very sarcastic, making fun of each other’s big noses or ugly wives.
 There’s slapstick comedy, where people fall down the stairs and everybody laughs.
 Pies get thrown in faces and everyone laughs.
 Then we’ve got violent cartoons, with cats being smashed by big hammers and so on.
 That’s for children!
-It’s quite strange to think about it.
+It’s quite odd when we think about it.

 Anyhow, while we might think that speaking of others’ deficient aspects, sarcasm and so forth are innocent and funny, it does in fact hurt other people’s feelings.

 This means that we shouldn’t look for faults in others, or when we see faults, to constantly criticize them.
 Our relationship with our spiritual teacher, for example, needs to be focused on the teacher’s good qualities, because those are what will inspire us.
-We don’t deny the teacher’s negative qualities, but we don’t fixate on them because that will just lead to depression.
-If we see shortcomings in he teacher, we are instructed to see if they are our own projections.
+We don’t deny the teacher’s weaknesses, but we don’t fixate on them because that will just lead to depression.
+If we see shortcomings in the teacher, we are instructed to see if they are our own projections.
 For example, if our parents didn’t pay enough attention to us, we might think that the teacher doesn’t either, even though it’s just because he’s busy and travels a lot.
-If we clear out our projected faults and find there are still some real faults, then we focus on the positive qualities rather than these.
+If we clear out our projected faults and find there are still some real faults, then, without blindly denying them, we focus on the positive qualities rather than these.

 Whether it’s anger, attachment, or jealousy, first we should try to overcome our most difficult emotional problem.
 Our various disturbing emotions hinder us from helping others, so we need to honestly examine ourselves to see what our biggest problem actually is.
-Rather than being afraid to face it, as it says in the tonglen instructions, we should take the problem head-on.
-For this, we can learn many methods, some of which will work sometimes, and some of which will work other times.
+Rather than being afraid to face it, as it says in the tonglen instructions, we need to tackle the problem head-on.
+For this, we can learn many methods, some of which will work some of the time, and some of which will work other times.
 It’s important that we have a variety of methods that we can use.

 Hoping for fruits refers to wanting something in return for helping others.
 This is very difficult, as so often behind us helping others lie very subtle disturbing emotions.
 It might not be as gross as, “I’m helping you because I want you to help me later,” but often we want to be appreciated, thanked, or loved in return.
 Sometimes we just want to feel needed and useful, especially if we’re a parent with a grownup child.
 We need to check to see if our motivation is mixed with some self-cherishing, because if it is and the other person says, “I don’t need your help,” or doesn’t appreciate us, then we get upset.